-These consolidated financial statements have been prepared on a historical cost basis except for certain noncurrent assets and financial instruments, which are measured at fair value.
+These consolidated financial statements have been prepared on a historical cost basis except for certain noncurrent assets and financial instruments, which are measured at fair value, as explained in the significant accounting policies set out in Note 3.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements.